stefaleon/C-Language-Features/README.md

 ```

 The *async* keyword in the method’s definition allows the use of the *await* keyword when calling the MyAsyncMethods.GetPathLength method.

+&nbsp;
+## 10 Getting Names

+* There are many tasks in web application development in which you need to refer to the name of an argument, variable, method, or class.
+Common examples include when you throw an exception or create a validation error when processing input from the user.

+`return View(products.Select(p => $"Name: {p.Name}, Price: {p.Price}"));`

+* C# supports the **nameof** expression, in which the compiler takes responsibility for producing a name string.

+`return View(products.Select(p => $"{nameof(p.Name)}: {p.Name}, {nameof(p.Price)}: {p.Price}"));`

+The compiler processes a reference such as p.Name so that only the last part is included in the string, producing the same output as before.
+Visual Studio includes IntelliSense support for nameof expressions, so you will be prompted to select references, and expressions will be correctly updated when you refactor code.
+Since the compiler is responsible for dealing with nameof, using an invalid reference causes a compiler error, which prevents incorrect or outdated references from escaping notice.